Understanding investment scams

 We’re seeing more and more “investment” scams being promoted on social media.

-If you've been tricked by one of these scams and lost your money, please get in touch with us so we can help:
+If you've been tricked by a fraudster into sending them money, please get in touch with us via this form as soon as possible.

 Here’s a quick rundown of how these scams work: Usually on social media, fraudsters will try to convince you to make an investment by promising really high returns.